 First, you decide what genre, Fantasy, Science Fiction, Horror, Western, etc. The decision of a genre may be determined by the rules you already have, or a new game you bought but haven’t had a chance to play.
 Or you may be gung ho and want to design a new game to go with your campaign.

-Before we get to far into this, what do we mean by campaign.
+Before we get too far into this, what do we mean by campaign?
 For me, a campaign is on open ended series of adventures in the same setting.
 Basically, this is sandbox style of play.
 I played in a campaign that is over 30 years old and still going, ran by my brother, Robert.
-I can play in it whenever I want (Well, that and when his work schedule and my being back home in Missouri….).
+I can play in it whenever I want (Well, that and when his work schedule and my being back home in Missouri coincide….).

 For others, a campaign is a series of connected adventures that has an end, either a set number of adventures, or a goal/culmination, that all the players and the DM are working towards.
 This does not mean that multiple campaigns can’t be in the same world.
 Why design a world/setting for adventure and not use it?
 For some, like back in the old days, their setting is running through a bunch of modules, with custom modifications.
 The One Page Dungeon Contest provides plenty of these.